Olive Leaf Tea

 Brew using boiling water and leave to infuse for 5 to 10 minutes

-The Olea europaea tree belongs to the Oleaceae family.
-In fact, fossil evidence indicates the olive tree had its origins some 20-40 million years ago, and was initially located in the eastern Mediterranean Basin.
-It has since spread to naturalise in much of Africa and Asia.
+The olive tree belongs to the Oleaceae family.
+Fossil evidence suggests that it has grown in the eastern Mediterranean basin for some 40 million years.
+It has since spread and naturalised throughout much of Africa and Asia.

 Type of Tea: Herbal Tea.

 Brewing Instructions: Brew using freshly boiled water.
 Infuse for 5 to 10 minutes.

 How to Serve: Either honey or lemon (or both?) make for tasty additions.
 We, however, recommend serving it without any accompaniments.

 Tasting Notes: This Tea is refreshingly earthy and herbaceous with every sip.
 It evokes vivid images of sun-kissed Mediterranean hilltops overlooking the Adriatic sea.

 Colour in Cup: Yellow liquor, light in tone.

 Olive Leaf Tea Benefits

 Already in Germany, Hungary, Japan and the United States, Olive Leaf Tea is prescribable as an alternative herbal remedy.
 It has particularly beneficial antioxidant, antihypertensive, anti-atherogenic, anti-inflammatory, hypocholesterolemic and hypoglycemic properties.